paulbricman/paulbricman.github.io/_pages/thoughtware.md

 - an IDE for synthesizing belief systems.
 - a window into units of mutual interest.
 - a memory palace which projects meaning onto physical space.

-If you want to help me fully focus on bringing those ideas to life in an open way, please consider [supporting me](https://github.com/sponsors/paulbricman).